-Cauliflower Wings with homemade buffalo sauce are simple, spicy hot and delicious!
-These are bite-size cauliflower florets roasted until crunchy, then tossed with a homemade buffalo sauce and broiled for a few minutes longer until the sauce caramelizes.
-Spicy cauliflower wings are so much healthier to eat!
-And maybe, no one will miss the chicken wings with this recipe.
+Baked Cauliflower Wings with homemade buffalo sauce are simple, mildly spicy, and totally delicious!
+These are bite-size cauliflower florets baked until crunchy, then tossed with a homemade buffalo sauce and broiled for a few minutes longer until the sauce caramelizes.
+So GOOD!
+Maybe, no one will miss the chicken wings with this recipe.

 And since my kids love to order their favorite bar food, buffalo chicken wings, why not try to make them something that is better and even healthier.